 We’ll start with the pros about this resort.
 As a large resort Caribbean Beach actually does feel like you are on an island somewhere.
 We never felt that it was too crowded, there was always room for us on the beach, the food court wasn’t too crazy in the morning and the grounds are so lush here that you might actually feel as though you are secluded somewhere in the Caribbean.
 It’s such an atmosphere change from the All-Stars resorts.
 While not overly “Disney” there still is all the Disney flair in the gift shops, rooms and shops at Old Port Royale.
 Plus add in Sebastian’s Bistro and Pirate Rooms and you’ll remember you’re visiting the most magical place on earth.

 Cons of Disney’s Caribbean Beach Resort

 Let us first start by saying- the resort is, in fact, HUGE.
 It’s actually Walt Disney World’s largest resort with several bus stops.
 Since it is so big, you could get very unlucky and end up in an “island” that is just too far.
-This could or could not be a deal breaker, as it really depends on what kind of vacationer you are, or if you’re toting little ones.
+This could or could not be a deal breaker, as it really depends on what kind of vacationer you are.
+Something to consider if you’re toting little ones.
 Know that you could end up walking quite a distance just to grab your morning coffee and pastry every day.
 The buildings that are closest to the food court are Martinique and North Trinidad.
 These islands have preferred rooms and will usually cost you extra.
 But we found Aruba and Jamaica to be about a 6-7 minute walk every morning, depending on which building you are in, because you can walk right over the bridge.
 This was pretty perfect for us.
 South Trinidad is by far the farthest so keep that in mind when making room reservations.
 If you need a building closer to anything, call and request it.

 Transportation at Disney’s Caribbean Beach Resort